The Destruction of the Holy Images

 The response was immediate and passionate.
 John of Damascus, writing from the safety of Muslim territory, produced brilliant theological defenses of icons.
 He argued that since God had taken human form in Christ, it was proper to depict him in human terms.
 The incarnation had sanctified matter itself, making physical representations of the divine both possible and proper.

 Monasteries became centers of resistance.
 Monks had long been the primary producers and defenders of icons, seeing them as essential tools for meditation and prayer.
-Now they faced imperial persecution.
-Many were imprisoned, tortured, or executed.
+Now they faced imperial persecution: many were imprisoned, tortured, or executed.
 Others fled to Italy, where the papacy strongly supported their cause.

 The controversy divided families and communities.
 Empress Irene, who came to power as regent for her young son in 780, secretly favored icons despite her late husband's iconoclast policies.
 In 787, she convened the Second Council of Nicaea, which restored icon veneration and seemed to end the crisis.

-But the peace was temporary.
+It didn't.
 A second wave of iconoclasm erupted in 815 under Leo V, lasting until 843.
 The final restoration of icons was achieved by another empress regent, Theodora, acting for her young son Michael III.
 The event is still celebrated in Orthodox Christianity as the "Triumph of Orthodoxy."

 Lasting Impact

 The icon controversy's resolution had profound consequences for both religious art and political authority.
-It established a careful theological framework for understanding religious images – they were to be venerated, not worshipped, with the honor passing to the prototype they represented.
+It established a careful theological framework for understanding religious images: they were to be venerated, not worshipped, with the honor passing to the prototype they represented.

 Looking Ahead